Realisation of a Protected Cat-Qutrit Manifold via Engineered Quantum Tunnelling: Results

+The data presented in Fig.~\ref{fig:relax}b clearly illustrate this sequential process: as $\tau_\textrm{hold}$ increases, the fidelity of the $\ket{0_\textrm{C}}$ state decays.
+This depletion is accompanied by an initial rise in the $\ket{2_\textrm{C}}$ state fidelity, which subsequently feeds into the $\ket{1_\textrm{C}}$ state population.
+As the system approaches the steady state, the populations of the three qutrit states converge towards a nearly equal distribution.

-In Fig.~\ref{fig:relax}b, the fidelity of the $\ket{0_\textrm{C}}$ and $\ket{2_\textrm{C}}$ states are oscillating with opposite phases.
-The oscillation observed in the $\ket{2_\textrm{C}}$ state can be partly reproduced by simulation, suggesting that this dynamic is mainly attributed to the faster relaxation rate of states with a larger mean photon number during the parity measurement (compare Fig.~\ref{fig:relax}a and b).
-However, the oscillation in the $\ket{0_\textrm{C}}$ state is not well captured by the simulation.
-This discrepancy requires further investigation.
+Notably, the fidelities of the $\ket{0_\textrm{C}}$ and $\ket{2_\textrm{C}}$ states in Fig.~\ref{fig:relax}b oscillate out of phase.
+Simulations reproduce the oscillations observed in the $\ket{2_\textrm{C}}$ state, indicating that this dynamic primarily stems from the enhanced relaxation rate of states with larger mean photon numbers during the parity measurement (compare Fig.~\ref{fig:relax}a and b).